nigel25840/recipe_manager/README.md

 ## About this project
 AppFacade serves as a data source for both local and remote data.
 Behind AppFacade is LocalRepository and APIRepository.
-This makes us to easily switch out local and remote data sources
+This makes it easy switch out local and remote data sources

 ## With more time